 Written by beloved English mystery maven Agatha Christie, The Mousetrap opened on the West-End in London in 1952—and has been running ever since.
 In the last sixty-six years the play has had over 27, 000 performances.
 It is by far the longest initial run of a play in history.

-“We have never done a show like The Mousetrap at Bluefield College,” said director Reese.
+“We have never done a show like The Mousetrap at Bluefield University,” said director Reese.
 “It’s fun and frightening at the same time: a traditional English whodunit full of thrills, chills, and suspense . . .and even a few laughs.
 I know our audiences will enjoy it.
 After all, it’s been thrilling audiences in London for sixty-six years!”